Virechana Treatment in Ayurveda Procedure & Benefits

 Virechana Benefits

-Virechana benefits are plentiful, with numerous therapeutic applications.
+The benefits of Virechana are plentiful, with numerous therapeutic applications.
 Given below are some of the most popular Virechana treatment benefits:

 1. Detoxification: Virechana helps eliminate accumulated toxins and waste products from the body, promoting overall health.